Legal Advice for Compensation Insurance Claims & TPD Payouts

 Damage or loss

 In a common law claim, the injured person must prove that they have suffered a loss due to the defendant’s duty failure.
 These losses may include physical injury, mental anguish, medical expenses, lost wages, or other economic losses.
-The plaintiff may also be entitled to punitive damages if the defendant’s actions were particularly egregious or malicious.
+The plaintiff may also be entitled to punitive damages if the defendant’s actions were egregious or malicious.
+(In Australia, it is very rare to receive punitive damages)

 How to Make a Common Law Claim

 You start a common law claim by seeking informed legal advice from an experienced compensation lawyer.
-Our friendly personal injury team provides a free case assessment.
-It costs nothing to know where you stand and your legal rights.
+Splatt Lawyer’s personal injury team provides a free case assessment.
+Knowing where you stand and your legal right to justice costs nothing.

-We will help you gather the evidence necessary to create a compelling case, including medical records, expert reports, witness statements, CCTV footage, and police reports.
+We provide advice regarding the legal process, such as gathering the evidence necessary to create a compelling case.
+Including medical records, expert reports, witness statements, CCTV footage, and police reports.

-Seek legal advice from an expert personal injury compensation lawyer to understand your rights and the steps to successfully access your entitlements.
+2. Seek legal advice: Get advice from a personal injury compensation lawyer to understand your rights and the steps to access your entitlements successfully.

-If they don’t defend your claim (unlikely), you will settle immediately.
+5. Respond to their defence: The insurer will settle immediately if they don’t defend your claim (unlikely).
 Otherwise, the claim is mediated.

-Court proceedings may occur when the insurer doesn’t agree on a settlement.
-Splatt Lawyers has an out-of-court settlement rate of 99%.
+7. Court action: Court proceedings may occur when the insurer disagrees with a settlement.

 Free Online Claim Check